 - Start on your hands and knees, with your hands under your shoulders and your knees under your hips.

 - Reach one leg up and out so it's in line with your back.

 - Reach the opposite arm straight out in front.

 - The arm and leg travel out together, then back to the starting position.

 To get the most out of the bird dog exercise, there are some important form aspects to target the right muscles instead of compensating with unintended muscles, like your lower back.

-Craning the neck upward rather than looking down is also typical, Snyder said.
+Craning the neck upwards rather than looking down is also typical", Snyder said.
 When that happens, it places more strain on the muscles surrounding the neck, and it can lead to the back sagging rather than staying in a flat, neutral position.